 Using Common Shooting Star Plant in the Garden

-Use this wildflower in the native garden or near a water feature or other moist area.
+Use this wildflower in the native garden, near a water feature, or other moist area.
 Common shooting star only blooms for a short period in late May to very early June but has an unusual looking flower that is a harbinger of the growing season.
-This herbaceous perennial plant will grow 2 to 16 inches tall and adds interesting foliage texture and fabulous blooms for the natural garden.
+This herbaceous perennial plant will grow 2 to 16 inches (5-41 cm.) tall and adds interesting foliage, texture, and fabulous blooms for the natural garden.

 Shooting Star Care

 Common shooting star plants need protection from deer and elk, who dine on the early shoots in spring.
-Some moth and butterfly larvae are also pests of the plant.
+Some types of caterpillars and other insect larvae will feed on the plant.
 Keep old plant debris out of the garden where these pests hide and place a thick mulch of bark around the base of established plants to prevent damage.